grimelda/kumbal/kumbal-en.md

 * You can discard 3 or more of a series in the same suit (♣️4, ♣️5, ♣️6, ...).

-* Special "pest" cards have additional powers:
+* Special "action" cards have additional powers:
     * 7: reverse order.
 If played, the game order is reversed.
     * 8: next person is skipped
     * 2: next person to pick 2 (unless they can also discard a 2 or joker, then the amount of to-be-drawn cards add up)
     * joker: next person to pick 5 (unless they can also discard a 2 or joker, then the number of to-be-drawn cards add up)

+* When cards are played as an action card, they cannot be picked up from the discard pile, the following player has to pick from the deck.

 * If you have 7 or fewer points at the beginning of your round, you can call "Kumbal".
 If you indeed have the fewest amount of points in hand, you win and get 0 penalty points, the rest gets the amount of penalty points held in hand.
     * If another player has fewer points than the player who calls Kumbal, the one who called Kumbal gets the amount of points in hand plus 25 penalty points.